Skip to content

 The BuildWorkPro MCP server exposes the same domain you already use through the REST API, packaged for LLMs:

-• 24 tools across 7 entity domains plus identity.
-Read your contacts, leads, bids, projects, pay applications, change orders, and documents.
+• 56 tools across 12 entity domains plus identity.
+Read your contacts, leads, bids, projects, pay applications, change orders, time entries, site logs, products, documents, webhooks, and team members.
 Create new records and drive workflow steps (send a bid, accept a bid, approve a pay app, approve a change order).

-• 3 prompts the model can call by name to compose useful workflows: draft_bid_followup, summarize_open_projects, and weekly_status_report.
+• 11 prompts the model can call by name to compose useful workflows, including draft_bid_followup, summarize_open_projects, weekly_status_report, draft_lead_followup, explain_pay_app_math, and pipeline_weekly_summary.

 Tools are scoped.
 Listing contacts requires contacts:read; creating a bid requires bids:write; sending a bid requires bids:send.
 The full inventory is in the Tools catalog.